Costava/ortho-grid-demo/README.md

 Real-time rendering of a grid using an orthographic projection.
 Move camera with WASD, space bar, and Q.
 Press F to snap to the nearest isometric view.
+Press R to toggle saving frames as `.bmp` images under `screenshots`.
 Rotate camera with mouse.
 Zoom in/out with mouse wheel.

 The makefile has `build` and `clean` recipes.